cbfacademy/intro-to-java-course/exercises/spring-boot/README.md

 2. Test the modified endpoint
 3. Commit your changes

+#### :chart_with_upwards_trend: Stretch Goal

+Modify the `/api/ious` endpoint to filter IOUs for a specific lender, defined as an optional query string parameter.

 ## Exercise 5

 1. Create a new API endpoint to return IOUs with above-average value: